erizov/Professor/semester_5/lecture_22_cnn_architectures/inception/README.md

 ### Application

 5. Can you implement Inception from memory without looking at the code?
-6. What real-world problem could you solve using Inception?
+6. What real-world problem could you tackle using Inception?

 ### Debugging